Vegan nutrition made easy!

 It’s natural to think about nutrition when we decide to go vegan, perhaps in a way we didn’t before.

 To put your mind at rest, we’ve pulled together some key vegan nutrition facts, focusing on the nutrients people typically have questions about.

 Please note: one of the most common mistakes people make when transitioning to plant-based eating is not replacing what they’ve removed.
-Be sure to replace animal protein and fats with plant protein and fats.
+Be sure to replace animal protein with plant protein.
 In short, you shouldn’t ONLY eat veg!

 - Legumes – beans, peanuts, peas, lentils and soya (beans and soya products like tofu and tempeh)